nqngo/melbourne-tools/README.md

-In a new virtual environment, run: `pip install -e .` at the repo root folders.
+In a new virtual environment, run: `pip install -e .` at the repo root folder or `pip install -e git+https://github.com/nqngo/melbourne-tools.git#egg=melbourne-tools` to install directly from GitHub.

 All scripts will be added to `PATH` in this virtualenv